stevengharris/MarkupEditor/markupeditor-js/README.md

 $
 ```

+Note that `npm run test` in the markupeditor-base directory will run all tests using JEST.

-In the markupeditor-js directory of your cloned Swift MarkupEditor project, run prepare to put the changes your made in markupeditor-base into the source control of the Swift MarkupEditor:
+Now, _in the markupeditor-js directory of your cloned Swift MarkupEditor project_, run `prepare` to put the changes you made in markupeditor-base into the source control of the Swift MarkupEditor:

 ```
 $ npm run prepare